netscaler/netscaler-k8s-ingress-controller/deployment/anthos/citrix-adc-for-control-plane/README.md

         terraform apply -auto-approve

+## Unconfiguring Citrix ADC (Optional)

-5. (Optional) Remove the Citrix ADC configuration using the `terraform destroy` command.
+If the Citrix ADC configuration needs to be removed for some reason, you can use the `terraform destroy` command.

     terraform destroy -auto-approve